YigitAsik/ecom-data/README.md

-# E-Commerce Order Cancellation Prediction
+# E-Commerce Data

-You can find the data from the following Kaggle link:
+You can find the data and some explanation from the following Kaggle link:
 [E-Commerce Data](https://www.kaggle.com/datasets/carrie1/ecommerce-data)

 ### Order Cancellation Prediction